Table of Contents[Hide][Show]

 - Preheat the oven to 400°F.

-- Sprinkle with salt, pepper, and any additional desired spices and place in the oven.
+- Sprinkle with salt, pepper, and any additional desired herbs or spices.

-- Roast for 35-40 minutes or until tender in the middle and sides are just starting to turn golden brown.
+- Place in the oven and roast for 45-50 minutes or until tender in the middle and sides are browned.

 - Remove and serve.
 Enjoy!